 Food allergies make feeding harder.
 Not just choosing foods that are safe, but often allergies make the feeding relationship more challenging.
-We can work with our pediatric nutritionist to find foods that will help support nutrition, while supporting you with feeding skills and strategies to help raise a competent eater.
+We can work with our pediatric nutritionist to find foods that will help support nutrition, while supporting you with feeding skills and strategies to help raise a competent eater and decrease anxiety.
 I can also refer to resources and further support.

 What ages do you work with?

 I have worked with infants to adults.
 I am not a lactation consultant, but have worked with infants as young as four months.
+Most of my clients are toddlers through grade-school.
 (Bottle-fed babies and parents need support too.)